-The Bank of America content was last updated on April 1, 2022.
+The Bank of America content was last updated on April 3, 2023.

-If you’re looking for a balance transfer credit card that gives you a long interest-free period to pay off a balance, the BankAmericard® credit card could be your answer.
+If you’re looking for a balance transfer credit card to help you consolidate and pay down debt at 0 percent APR, the BankAmericard® credit card could be your answer.

 Look especially at the reason codes (or statements) listed.
 According to FICO, the most common is “proportion of balances to credit limits on bank/national revolving or other revolving accounts is too high.”
 This means the balances on your credit cards (utilization) are too high.